QBI-Software/XNATConnect/README.md

  - logins for other XNAT servers can be added

- ** Save this file as ~/.xnat.cfg and change the permissions to Readonly to prevent others from seeing your login details
+ **Save this file as ~/.xnat.cfg and change the permissions to prevent others from seeing your login details

  ie -rw------- .xnat.cfg